-If you are unable to snowshoe on off piste routes, above photo is an example of how to share and preserve the trail for all uses.
+If you are unable to snowshoe on ungroomed routes, the above photo is an example of how to share and preserve the trail for all uses.
 Please snowshoe to the far side.

 Below photo is an example of both a skate skier in the skate lane and a classic skier in the set tracks.